ARhaman/Geothermal-Temperature-Datasets/README.md

 Each dataset includes relevant metadata for each row, such as references, geothermal field information (e.g., lithology, location), well names, and sample names as originally reported by the bibliographic sources.

-## References

-For a detailed list of references related to Yemen’s geothermal energy potential, please see the [references.txt](./references.txt) file.

 🚀 Usage Guide
 Follow these simple steps to preprocess the data, train models, and visualize results: